There is a myriad of things to do alone in Miami; your problem will not be boredom; it will be prioritizing!

 You will also venture a bit into unknown territories on an airboat, making stops at Native American tree island villages!

-You don’t need to be a celebrity stalker to enjoy the so-called “millionaire row cruise” in Biscayne Bay.
+Seeing a few of the stunning mansions on the Biscayne Bay islands, you don’t need to be a celebrity stalker to enjoy the so-called “millionaire row cruise” in Biscayne Bay.

 For this one-and-a-half-hour trip, you will slowly cruise around the artificial islands of Biscayne Bay.